Brownie Package Manager¶

 A repository does not have to implement Brownie in order to function as a package.
 Many popular projects using frameworks such as Truffle or Embark can be added as Brownie packages.

 To install a package from Github you must use a package ID.
 A package ID is comprised of the name of an organization, a repository, and a version tag.
-Package IDs are not not case sensitive.
+Package IDs are not case sensitive.

 It is possible to install from a private Github repository using an API access token like a personal access token.